-The Compensation Committee awarded incentive compensation for 2016 based on its assessment of the degree of achievement of performance goals for 2016, as well as individual performance in that year.
+The Compensation Committee awarded incentive compensation for 2017 based on its assessment of the degree of achievement of performance goals for 2016, as well as individual performance in that year.

-The Compensation Committee determined that we did not achieve our corporate minimum targets for revenue or adjusted EBITDA.
-The Compensation Committee determined that we achieved 85% of our target for mobile broadband business unit revenue and 80% of our target for mobile broadband business unit profit.
-Accordingly, based on the sliding scale used in our 2016 non-equity incentive plan, the Compensation Committee did not make any awards with respect to the portion of each named executive officer's incentive compensation target attributable to corporate performance and awarded 75% of the portion of the one named executive officer's incentive compensation target attributable to mobile broadband business unit performance.
+The Compensation Committee determined that we did not achieve our corporate minimum targets for adjusted EBITDA or revenue.
+The Compensation Committee determined that we achieved 89% of our target for mobile broadband business unit profit and 89% of our target for mobile broadband business unit revenue.
+Accordingly, based on the sliding scale used in our 2017 non-equity incentive plan, the Compensation Committee did not make any awards with respect to the portion of each named executive officer's incentive compensation target attributable to corporate performance and awarded 81% of the portion of the one named executive officer's incentive compensation target attributable to mobile broadband business unit performance.
 Individual performance bonuses were awarded based on the Compensation Committee's consideration of qualitative factors (such as the executive's contribution to corporate results and attainment of business unit goals); contribution towards strategic initiatives; and other priorities.
-Bonuses awarded for individual performance for the named executive officers ranged from 96% to 100% of individual performance targets.
-Accordingly, total cashbased incentive compensation actually awarded to the named executive officers for 2016 performance was, in the case of our CEO, 22% of his base salary, rather than the targeted 90% of base salary, and, in the case of our other named executive officers (excluding our CFO, who did not participate in the plan), ranged from approximately 9% to 34% of their respective base salaries, rather than the targeted range of 35% to 55% of their respective base salaries.
-The following table provides information regarding the target non-equity incentive compensation for our named executive officers participating in the 2016 plan and the amount of non-equity incentive compensation actually awarded to them under the plan.
+For 2017, the bonuses actually awarded for individual performance for the named executive officers were 100% of individual performance targets.
+Accordingly, total cash-based incentive compensation actually awarded to the named executive officers for 2017 performance was, in the case of our CEO, 23% of his base salary, rather than the targeted 90% of base salary, and, in the case of our other named executive officers, ranged from approximately 9% to 39% of their respective base salaries, rather than the targeted range of 35% to 60% of their respective base salaries.
+The following table provides information regarding the target non-equity incentive compensation for our named executive officers participating in the 2017 plan and the amount of non-equity incentive compensation actually awarded to them under the plan.

-2016 Non-Equity Incentive Plan Compensation
+2017 Non-Equity Incentive Plan Compensation

-Named Executive Officers (excluding CFOs) Target (\$) Actual (\$)
+Named Executive Officers Target (\$) Actual (\$)

-Martin A. Kits van Heyningen 432,721 108,180
+Martin A. Kits van Heyningen 443,539 110,885

-Brent C. Bruun 171,194 106,624
+Brent C. Bruun 212,898 139,057

+Donald W. Reilly 150,000 37,500

-Robert J. Balog 110,221 26,453
+Robert J. Balog 114,001 28,500

-Felise B. Feingold 92.273 23.072
+Felise B. Feingold 95,057 23,764

 In determining the individual performance bonus for each named executive officer, the Compensation Committee considers individual achievements throughout the year.
-The following summarizes some of the individual achievements of our named executive officers considered by the Compensation Committee in determining the amounts awarded for individual performance for 2016:
+The following summarizes some of the individual achievements of our named executive officers considered by the Compensation Committee in determining the amounts awarded for individual performance for 2017: